dairycultist/natsucraft/README.md

+>[!NOTE]
+>Beta Minecraft is very nice because of its simplicity, but it doesn't really have a lot of content, so you can't play it for very long.
+I want to add more content that leans into light-fantasy survival, without making it bloated like I feel modern Minecraft is.

 # My mod

 What do I like about Minecraft?
 Maybe I should actually play it to find out lol

 ### Implemented

+subject to change

 - Sapphire and sapphire ore
   - Mineable with a diamond pickaxe